serokell/blog-posts/Introduction to Template Haskell/article.md

 Since Template Haskell is evaluated during compile time, if we replace `x` with a variable that was not bound, such as `z`, we get a `Variable not in scope: z` error instead during the splice generation.
 Any malformed expressions will be reported like any other regular Haskell expression.
 In other words, we analyze a Template Haskell declaration as if it was any other ordinary Haskell declaration.

+Keep in mind that in GHC 8, the usage of splices may require parentheses or not.
+For instance, if `compose` came from a qualified import, then you'd need to write `$(Foo.compose)` instead.
+In GHC 9, the parser is more relaxed and will not require parentheses in such situations.

 ### Stage restriction

 One caveat of splices exists on where they may be defined and used within some source file.
 To visualize the problem, we will create a new file called `Main.hs` with the following: